Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/03-drop-column/README.md

   }, []);
 ```

-With this, when we drag, we will have the id of the card that is being dragged.
+By doing this, when we drag, we will have the id of the card that is being dragged.

 And the drop?
 How do we inform about the destination column we are in?